zumasys/docs/site/docs/jbase/migration-station/introduction-to-jbase/README.md

 ...
 ```

-3. Enter jchmod command with the option to add backup of file using jbackup.
+3. Enter jchmod command with the option to add a backup of a file using jbackup.

 ```
 jchmod +B SAMPLE